DSU-Digital-Sound-Design/f-23-history-of-recorded-music/content/projects/project-2.md

 - Examples of groundbreaking uses of sampling in music history
 - Your own insights into the process of creating an original composition from existing source material

 The written component should demonstrate thoughtful consideration of how sampling and remixing pre-existing content raises important questions about copyright, creativity, and musical innovation.
 Please cite at least 2-3 sources to support your discussion.
-I'm looking forward to hearing the creative compositions and perspectives you produce!
-Let me know if you have any other questions.

 # Rubric